Considerations for your SoTL Project

 There are some well-known areas of practice that SoTL researchers have probed through classroom projects.
 These resources from the University of British Columbia discuss some areas that may be of interest to you:

-- Examine the links provided in the Considerations section of the Scholar Module and the UBC SoTL Explorer.
+- Examine each of the practice resource links provided in the Considerations section of the Scholar Module and the UBC SoTL Explorer.

-- Edit your SoTL Research Plan (google doc) to further refine your thinking about an area of research interest and a potential framework you are considering.
+- Edit your SoTL Research Plan (Google Doc or MS Word) to describe your thinking about an area of research interest and a potential framework you are considering.